 The IT Office issues student ID cards at the beginning of each semester during registration.
-ID cards are required to check out books from the College Library and equipment from the audio/video lab.ID cards also provide access to the building during regular office hours as well as most labs and studios.
+ID cards are required to check out books from the College Library and equipment from the audio/video lab.
+ID cards also provide access to the building during and after business hours.